 Transporting Hammond and his newly recruited crew of top-notch paleontologists (including Dr. Ian Malcolm played by Jeff Goldblum), the helicopter goes through Hanapepe Valley on Kauai.

 They are helicopter tours that can take you to this beautiful location.
-On the way you will see the Manawaiopuna Falls that are also featured in Jurassic Park.
+On the way, you will see the Manawaiopuna Falls which are also featured in Jurassic Park.